-You could either have them mixed in a smoothie, raw or cooked.
-I’ve seen many times people advocating for eating them raw, but I haven’t found actual data to back this up.
-So, I’d say eat them as you wish.
+You might either have them garnished in a smoothie, raw or cooked.
+I’ve as well come across many times people advocating for eating them raw, but I haven’t discovered that exact facts to back this up.
+So, I’d recommend that you eat them as you wish.

-Another thing, you could try and buy already made kale smoothies, even if I’d advise you to make your own (so that you actually know what it contains).
-But you can find good, all-natural ones like this kale powder from Koyah or this organic kale and avocado drink from Medlie.
+Perhaps, you could attempt to buy the already made kale smoothies, even if I’d advise you to make your own (so that you actually know what it has).
+Although, you can find good, all-natural Spinaches like this kale powder from Koyah or this organic kale and avocado drink from Medline.

 4. Eggs For Fasting Break

 Eggs are great for breaking a fast.
 To get lots of proteins with a little food measure, break with eggs.
 Taking eggs is great when breaking a fast.
 Because the protein will prevent muscle loss.
 When you exercise during the fast, which on your body in the first place, shouldn’t have too much of an impact, eggs are leucine-rich.
 Leucine is one of the amino acid responsible for muscle growth.
 Eggs are easy to digest, low in calories, protein-rich and a massive way to cut appetite with a small amount of food.
 Especially when you take eggs that are boiled.

 I should have included almond, helm seeds, and pecan to this list.
 You’ll be deprived of nutrients.
 But eating vitamin-rich food such as nuts and seeds is a massive way to restore nutrient balance.

 For instance, chia seeds contain manganese, phosphorus, copper, magnesium, calcium, selenium, and iron.

 Seeds are rich in good healthy fat, proteins, and fibres.

 When you are set to decide what to eat for the first meal, if you want to thread things lightly, you could attempt getting a fish broth instead of fish meat.